 What personal information may be removed from the record?

-After you have changed your information with USPTO, the change will be reflected in our site and many other websites that utilize USPTO public dataset.
-If you do not see your change on our website, please contact us.
-Please send your comments and suggestions to us at
+Once you have changed your information with USPTO, the change will be reflected on this site and many other websites that use USPTO's public dataset.
+If you do not see your change on our website, please contact .
+Please send any comments and suggestions to as well.